tlaplus-community/tree-sitter-tlaplus/README.md

 1. Install [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 1. Install a C compiler
-1. Clone the repo with the `--recurse-submodules` parameter
+1. Clone the repo with the `--recurse-submodules` parameter, or run `git submodule update --init --recursive` if you already cloned it without that parameter
 1. Open a terminal in the repo root and run `npm install` to download packages & build the project
 1. Run `npm test` to run Tree-sitter unit tests